NCAA tournament bubble watch: At large-bids for March Madness

 ACC BUBBLE WATCH

 N.C.
-STATE (NET: 60, NBC: Play-in game): The Wolfpack, who looked like they could be as high as a 9 or 10 seed last week, would likely be out of the NCAA tournament if it started today.
+STATE (NET: 56, NBC: Play-in game): The Wolfpack, who looked like they could be as high as a 9 or 10 seed last week, are barely in the NCAA tournament as of today.
 They are 14-7 overall, which isn’t terrible, but they have just one win against a top 50 opponent — Wisconsin (31) at home — to go along with a pair of Quad 3 losses.
-They do have two Quad 1 wins, but one of those — UNCG (75) on the road — is the bottom of the cutoff for a Quad 1 win.
+They do have two Quad 1 wins, but one of those — UNCG (67) on the road — is near the bottom of the cutoff for a Quad 1 win.

-VIRGINIA TECH (NET: 50, NBC: First four out): The Hokies may go down as the biggest bubble loser of the weekend.
-Playing at Boston College (153), Virginia Tech suffered their first Quad 3 loss of the season despite the fact that the Eagles shot just 11-for-27 from the free throw line.
-That’s just brutal.
-Bubble teams need to avoid these landmines, and Mike Young’s team couldn’t.
-The Hokies also have a non-conference SOS that ranks 341st, which eliminates much of their margin for error.
+VIRGINIA TECH (NET: 53, NBC: Next four out): The Hokies did themselves no favors by losing at Miami (106) on Tuesday night.
+In the last week, they’ve suffered their two worst losses of the season.
+The Hokies also have a non-conference SOS that ranks 333rd, which eliminates much of their margin for error.
 The good news?
-They still have pair of Quad 1 wins — including Michigan State (10) on a neutral — and four of their five Quad 1 and 2 wins came away from home.
+They still have pair of Quad 1 wins — including Michigan State (7) on a neutral — and four of their five Quad 1 and 2 wins came away from home.
 It’s not all bad.

-VIRGINIA (NET: 58, NBC: Off the bubble): The Cavaliers are not in a good spot right now.
-We’re more than halfway through the season and their only Quad 1 win came at Syracuse (64) on the first day of the season.
-The best team that they have beaten is Virginia Tech (50).
-They avoided a landmine by winning at Wake Forest (109) on Sunday, but they really need to beat one of the ACC’s elite.
-It starts on Tuesday night with Florida State (15) at home.
+VIRGINIA (NET: 55, NBC: Play-in game): It is impossible to overstate just how big a win over Florida State (16) for a Virginia team that entered the week without a top 50 win to their name.
+They had one Quad 1 win on their resume — at Syracuse (60) — to go along with wins over Virginia Tech (53) at home and Arizona State (57) on a neutral floor.
+That’s it.
+When combined with a pair of bad losses — South Carolina (75) at home and at Boston College (160) — there’s a reason that the Wahoos were completely out of the NCAA tournament picture entering the day.
+And to be honest, I’m not sure that a win over a top 20 team at home is really going to change all that much.
+But with just three more games against the top of the ACC left on their schedule, this was an opportunity that could not slip through their fingers.

-SYRACUSE (NET: 64, NBC: Off the bubble): The Orange are starting to play like a top five team in the ACC this season.
-On Saturday, they knocked off Pitt in the Carrier Dome, pushing them to 6-3 in the league and 13-7 overall.
-They do have a home loss to Notre Dame (71) that could end up being Quad 3 if the Fighting Irish fall out of the top 75, but they’ve won four true road games in league play, two of which are Quad 1 wins.
-A 5-7 record in Quad 1 and 2 games is enough to keep them in and around the bubble for now, but zero top 50 wins is a problem.
-Their best chance at a marquee win will likely be Saturday, when they host Duke (6).
+SYRACUSE (NET: 60, NBC: Off the bubble): The Orange saw their five game winning streak come to an end on Tuesday as they fell at Clemson (84).
+This is not a terrible loss, but for a team that is already trying to make up ground on the field, these are the kind of losses that really hurt.
+They are now just 4-8 against the top two Quads and have yet to beat a top 50 team.

 AMERICAN BUBBLE WATCH

-MEMPHIS (NET: 51, NBC: 10): Oh, Memphis.
-Two days after losing by 40 at Tulsa (65), the Tigers turn around and blow an 11-point lead in the final five minutes at home against SMU (68).
-They aren’t in real trouble yet, but it is worth noting that they have not beaten a single team in the top 50 in the NET and that their three best wins — Tennessee (55), Cincinnati (57) and N.C.
-State (60) — are teams that may not make the NCAA tournament.
+MEMPHIS (NET: 50, NBC: 10): The Tigers somehow found a way to pull out a win at UCF on the back of 20 points from Lance Thomas as they avoided a three-game losing streak and started the trek to get their season back on track.
+With three very winnable home games coming come in the next 10 days, Memphis should be able to play their way back into a rhythm before they have to make the trip to Cincinnati (50).
+It is worth noting that they have not beaten a single team in the top 50 in the NET and that their three best wins — Tennessee (62), Cincinnati (50) and N.C.
+State (56) — are teams that may not make the NCAA tournament.
 We’re in late-January and Memphis has as many Quad 3 losses as Quad 1 wins.

 BIG 12 BUBBLE WATCH